Top 10 Things To Do In Rome

 Santa Maria Maggiore - Rome Church - Baldacchino

-9. Admiring the Symmetry at the Pantheon
+9. Admire the Symmetry at the Pantheon

 Latin inscription on the Pantheon Rome